Privacy Notice for Student Personal Data

 - to provide communications which we think will be of interest to you (direct marketing);

-Where the University relies on legitimate interests, it must only do so where these interests are not overridden by the interests or fundamental rights and freedoms of the individuals concerned.
+Where we rely on legitimate interests, it must only do so where these interests are not overridden by the interests or fundamental rights and freedoms of the individuals concerned.

 Please bear in mind that if you make a request to us to stop using your information this may affect our ability to carry out tasks above for your benefit.

 9.1.
 Special categories of personal data and data relating to criminal convictions.

 There are additional requirements where the University processes special categories of personal data and data relating to criminal convictions.

 The University collects and process such information in order to undertake equal opportunities monitoring and widening participation assessment to provide access to certain programmes and support for students where appropriate.

 In most other cases, the University will only process special categories of personal data where it has explicit consent to do so.